 P = F v

 The belt tension is adjusted until the wheel turns at its intended operating speed under load.
 The tachometer measures the shaft angular velocity.
 The beauty of this method is that it measures the power output of a machine under realistic load, at the speed the machine is expected to maintain if it were doing useful work.
 I've seen allegedly over-unity machines being run without load, which tells us nothing useful about the machine's work output or efficiency.

 Anyone can build a dynamomter testing rig using inexpensive materials.
 Of course it isn't of any use if your PPM device doesn't maintain its motion for long enough to measure its rpm.
-Maybe that's why we never hear of it being used to measure power output of a perpetual motion device.
+Maybe that's why we never hear of this metho being used to measure power output of a perpetual motion device.

 4. Reactionless drives and "internal propulsion".A rather esoteric error has been made by inventors who weighed a spinning wheel or vibrating device, and found that it seemed to weigh less when running than when stationary.